Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Acknowledgements

-The authors would like to thank Doctor Shou Yoshikawa for letting them know Remark \ref{Yoshikawa}.
+The authors would like to thank Shou Yoshikawa for useful discussion.
 They also wish to express their gratitude to Professor Keiji Oguiso and Professor Shunsuke Takagi for helpful advice.
-The authors are supported by JSPS KAKENHI Grant Number JP19J21085 and JP19J14397.
+The first author was supported by JSPS KAKENHI Grant Number JP19J21085 and JP22J00272.
+The second author was supported by JSPS KAKENHI Grant Number JP19J14397.